NoroffFEU/development-platforms/NextJs-case-study.md

 - **Cant control routing** - While next.js support built-in routing and navigation, it doesn't provide much customization when it comes to routing.
 This could be a problem for developers who want to have more control over the routing.

 - **Limited plugins/compatibility** - Next.js does provide a lot of plugins, but it does not provide a lot of plugins that are needed for building a web application.
 For example, it does not provide a plugin for database management.
-  Its also not compatible with some of the other libraries and packages, which means you might have to use a different library to achieve the same result, or you might have to modify the code to get the solution you want.
-This adds a lot of complexity.
+  Its also not compatible with some of the other libraries and packages, which means you might have to use a different library to achieve the same result, or you might have to change the code/plugins to get the solution you want.
+This adds a lot of difficulty.

 ## Comparison